Fishing Regulations for Southeast Texas

 Chambers, Galveston, Hardin, Jefferson, Liberty (south of U.S. Hwy.
 90), Newton, & Orange counties, including any public waters on border with adjacent counties

 For largemouth bass, minimum length = 12 inches.
-Combined daily bag for all species of black bass = 5 fish.
+Daily bag for all black bass species is 5 in any combination.

 There is no minimum length limit or daily bag limit for common carp.

 For channel and blue catfish, their hybrids and subspecies, 25 (in any combination - only 10 can be 20 inches or greater in length).
 For flathead catfish, minimum length = 18 inches and daily bag limit = 5.